GiorgioMendieta/Word_Guessr/README.md

 - **User accounts**
   - Log in to display win streak & statistics
-  - Encrypt passwords by salting them and using a hash (SHA-256)

 - **Easy mode**
   - Provide a synonim (Words API)